 \section{Abstract}

-We consider the convergence of partition functions and endpoint density for the half-space directed polymer model in dimension $1+1$ in the intermediate disorder regime as considered for the full space model by Alberts, Khanin and Quastel in \cite{AKQ}.
-By scaling the inverse temperature like $\beta n^{-1/4}$, the point-to-point partition function converges to the chaos series for the solution to stochastic heat equation with Robin boundary condition and delta initial data.
-We also apply our convergence results to the exact-solvable log-gamma directed polymer model in a half-space.
+We consider the convergence of point-to-point partition functions for the half-space directed polymer model in dimension 1+1 in the intermediate disorder regime as introduced for the full space model by Alberts, Khanin and Quastel in \cite{AKQ}.
+By scaling the inverse temperature as $\beta n^{-1/4}$, the point-to-point partition function converges to the chaos series for the solution to stochastic heat equation with Robin boundary condition and delta initial data.
+Furthermore, the convergence result is then applied to the exact-solvable log-gamma directed polymer model in a half-space.